 Views:

-Creating Dashboards in akoyago
+Creating Personal Dashboards in akoyaGO

-STEP 1: CHOOSE THE WORKPLACE
+STEP 1: CHOOSE THE area

 Click on the +New button, then select Dynamics 365 Dashboard.